Bilston

 1766 - Laurie's 'Plan of Edinburgh and Places Adjacent'

-By this time of this survey Bilston had completely disappeared.
+By this time of this survey Bilston has totally disappeared.